alisonlauren/alisonlauren/README.md

 ### Glad to see you here!
 I’m a full-stack developer who is currently studying with DigitalCrafts 📝

 There are two reasons I love programming.
 First, I enjoy problem solving.
 In my previous job I was in a position of management and what kept me intrigued was all the opportunites to come up with innovative solutions.
 I've learned that any issue/bug is fixable, even when I'm presented with something new.
 Additionally, programming is taking the nonexistent and generating something new.
-I love to create, design, and imagine what the user will feel when the visit my projects.
+I love to create, design, and imagine what the user will feel when they visit my projects.
 I want what every consumer wants, something simple, effecient and beautiful!

 <br/>